jlcarruda/cybersec-red-101/README.md

 ```
 docker compose run attacker bash
 ```
-After the images are pulled and the containers are up, it should enter in `attacker`'s bash.
+After the images are pulled and the containers are up, it should enter in `local-attacker`'s bash.
 You can use `ping` or `curl` to check if the containers are up and running.

 ![alt](docs/check-connectivity.png)

 ### `start` script
-The `start` script was made to automate the process of starting and dropping the containers and network when the main `attacker` container is exitted.
+The `start` script was made to automate the process of starting and dropping the containers and network when the main `local-attacker` container is exitted.
 It was designed for Linux systems, but can be adapted to other systems.

 ## Containers

 We have three containers configured on this repo, plus a network for connection between them being isolated

 - `attacker`: the attacker container, based on ParrotOS Image.
-This is the main workspace we will use for targeting the other containers
+This is the main workspace we will use for targeting the other containers.
+Its used as base for `local-attacker`, and can be used for CTF purposes.
+- `local-attacker`: an extension from `attacker`, with the difference that its configured to be on the same network as the targets.
 - `juiceshop`: [OWASP Juiceshop](https://owasp.org/www-project-juice-shop) vulnerable web app
 - `webgoat`: [OWASP Webgoat](https://owasp.org/www-project-webgoat) vulnerable web app